 In the pilot phase, the emphasis was on providing typical high-performance workloads.
 Nevertheless, users tend to have more diverse needs.
 Some require a ‘classic’ supercomputer cluster for batch-like workloads, while others simply require a ‘bigger’ workstation for interactive work.
 SURF will undertake consultations within the ODISSEI community and diversify and increase the accessibility of the compute facilities available via the ODISSEI Secure Supercomputer in an iterative fashion through a gradually expanding set of open calls for new and increasingly diverse projects.
 SURF will offer access to different infrastructures, more cloud-based data-analytics tools such as RStudio and Jupyter Notebooks, and an intuitive interface to Python, R, and STATA for accessing and processing data.
 SURF will also ensure the further integration of storage systems, so that the storage on the supercomputer cluster and HPC Cloud VMs at SURF are unified from the user perspective.

-Status: The ODISSEI Secure Supercomputer will be opened-up to the ODISSEI community in September 2020.
-Improvements will then be delivered on a continuous basis.
+Status: The ODISSEI Secure Supercomputer is opened-up to the ODISSEI community on 1 October 2020.
+Improvements will be delivered on a continuous basis.

-Project team ODISSEI Supercomputer: Narges Zarrabi (SURF – Task Leader), Annette Langedijk (SURF), Lykle Voort (SURF), Maxime Mogé (SURF), Michel Scheerman (SURF), John Kartopawiro (CBS), Ruurd Schoonhoven (CBS).
+Project team ODISSEI Supercomputer: Narges Zarrabi (SURF – Task Leader), Annette Langedijk (SURF), Maxime Mogé (SURF), Michel Scheerman (SURF), John Kartopawiro (CBS), Ruurd Schoonhoven (CBS).

 Questions regarding the ODISSEI Secure Supercomputer?
 Contact Lucas van der Meer (ODISSEI Coordination Team).